-It is conventional wisdom that a residential leasehold with in excess of 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to any lease with more than 30 years unexpired, the residence will be worth the same as a freehold for decades to come.
+It is conventional wisdom that a property with over 100 years unexpired lease term is worth roughly the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for decades to come.

 | Lender | Requirement |